juzdepom/react-flashcard-project/README.md

 Cleaned up the code a bunch!
 Going to study the cards a bit and then build the React Native application!

 <img src="/screenshots/09-29-2019.png" width="400" alt="09/29/2019">

+◽️ everytime we rate 5 flashcards, update the JSON date in firebase.